 - Serve with fruit, maple syrup or whatever you love!

-.
+Make sure to use ground flax seeds when preparing the flax egg mixture.
 Whole flax seeds won’t work.
 The flax and water should have a “gel” texture after it sits for about 5 minutes.
 If it doesn’t you may have added too much water.

 Don’t overmix the batter!
 This is what causes dense pancakes.
 Mix just until combined.
 A few small clumps are okay.

 Don’t cook the pancakes on too high of a heat.
 If you do, the outsides of the pancakes will cook too fast while the inside will remain raw.